 Due to the large number of features the columns got split by their datatypes for outlier detection.
 If outliers where detected the preprocessing function got adjusted accordingly.

-Depending of the columns content:
+Depending on the columns content:

 The column got dropped, because it is redundant due to new features (e.g. lastYear-columns after adding lastActivYear-columns)